Table of Contents

 This means that riders who are hurt and even very seriously hurt can be unaware of their injuries until well after the actual crash.
 This is why it is so important to seek medical attention right after a crash.

 Even if you don’t notice serious injuries right away, you may be much more hurt than you realize.

 Allowing a doctor to properly identify the injuries you sustained, and get you the treatment you need, is not just important but could potentially save your life.

 Making sure you receive the proper testing and medical care immediately following an accident, can also result in a faster recovery and strengthen your case, should you decide to pursue a claim.

-If you were in a motorcycle accident and have questions about your medical treatment, feel free to give us a call or come by SJW Injury Attorneys and speak with one of the lawyers at our firm.
+If you were in a motorcycle accident and have questions about your medical treatment, feel free to contact us and speak with one of the lawyers at our firm.

 Like most states, before you can legally operate a motorcycle in Nevada, you must first obtain a Class M license from the Nevada DMV.